Medically reviewed on February 14, 2017

 Seek emergency medical attention if you have early symptoms of a heart attack (chest pain or pressure, pain spreading to your jaw or shoulder, sweating, general ill feeling).

-You should not use sublingual nitroglycerin if you have:
+You should not use sublingual Nitro-Time if you have:

 severe anemia (low red blood cells);